by Arthur Miller

 ELIZABETH: And that's an upright answer.

 MARY WARREN: Aye, but then Governor Danforth say, "Recite for us your commandments!" (leaning avidly toward them) and of all the ten she could not say a single one.
 She never knew no commandments, and they had her in a flat lie!

 MARY WARREN, now a little strained, seeing his stubborn doubt: Why, they must when she condemned herself.

 PROCTOR: But the proof, the proof!

 MARY WARREN, with greater impatience with him: I told you the proof.
 It's hard proof, hard as rock, the judges said.
 (II.118-128)

-The court’s decision is made without evidence and hard proof, which is hardly “justice” in Proctor’s judgment.
+The court’s decision is made without evidence or hard proof, which is hardly “justice” in Proctor’s judgment.
 Mary, on the other hand, is caught up in the excitement and prestige of the court.
-She is incapable of reflecting on the process herself – she just defers to what “the judges said.”
+She is incapable of reflecting on the process itself—she just defers to what “the judges said.”